 Georgia jury awards $1.7 billion in Ford truck crash case

-WOODSTOCK, Ga.
-(AP) — A Georgia jury has returned a $1.7 billion verdict against Ford Motor Co. involving a pickup truck crash that claimed the lives of a Georgia couple, their lawyers confirmed.
+A Georgia jury has returned a $1.7-billion verdict against Ford Motor Co. involving a pickup truck crash that claimed the lives of a Georgia couple, their lawyers confirmed.

-Jurors in Gwinnett County, just northeast of Atlanta, returned the verdict late last week in the yearslong civil case involving what the plaintiffs’ lawyers called dangerously defective roofs on Ford pickup trucks, lawyer James Butler Jr. said Sunday.
+Jurors in Gwinnett County, just northeast of Atlanta, returned the verdict late last week in the years-long civil case involving what the plaintiffs’ lawyers called dangerously defective roofs on Ford pickup trucks, lawyer James Butler Jr. said Sunday.
+Ford announced Sunday that it plans to appeal.

 Melvin and Voncile Hill were killed in April 2014 in the rollover wreck of their 2002 Ford F-250.
 Their children Kim and Adam Hill were the plaintiffs in the wrongful death case.